mercul3s/mercedescoyle.com-jekyll/_posts/2018-04-16-there-is-no-such-thing-as-good-code.md

 > "You'll know good code when you see it."

 Early in my career, this was oft repeated to me when I inquired of my peers what constituted "good code".
+As a new engineer, I was attempting to make sense of a highly complex and quickly changing environment with few guardrails.
+In previous jobs, I spent a lot of time fixing software problems, much of that time with black box software or hardware and people upset that their tools weren't working.
+Newly minted with the power of software creation, I didn't want to be the person who made someone have a bad day.

 My first real Software Engineering position was a bit of coding, a bit of ops, a lot of question asking (of peers and the internet), and just trying to see what worked.
 I learned a ton from that experience, especially about system design and debugging.
 When you're new to engineering, just